Rasukarusan/shellnium/README.md

 `demo2.sh` is required iTerm2 and MacOS.

 This script is headless and display chromedriver's behavior as iTerm's background.
 The above GIF is `demo2.sh`.

+## Requirements

+- jq

 ## Todo

 The bash webdriver `selenium.sh` is incomplete.
 Here's what `selenium.sh` can currently do

 - delete session